ppetrovtv/pine_script_docs/source/Publishing_scripts.rst

 protected and no one will have access to your source code without your decision.

-Pine Indicators with Managed Access
+Pine indicators with managed access
 -----------------------------------

 Authors can manage who can access their indicators.
 This is great for